ermcconihe/pHigment/README.md

 We welcome contributions to enhance the project.
 Please fork the repository and submit pull requests with your improvements.
 For major changes, please open an issue to discuss your proposal before making changes.

 ## Acknowledgments
-This material is based upon work supported by the National Science Foundation under Grant No 2146461, and UC Davis Academic Senate.
+This material is based upon work supported by the National Science Foundation under Grant No 2146461, UCD-USyd Ignition Grant, and UC Davis Academic
+Senate.

 ## Cite our work